 Gift Cards: It is Limestone University policy that gift cards purchased by student organizations must have a completed EPP Form that indicates the reason for the purchase of the gift card and then have additional supporting documentation that has the name of the individual who received it, the amount that they received, and they must have the individual who received the gift card sign a document stating they received the gift card.
-Gift cards purchased by all other departments must only be for special occasions and special circumstances and are required to submit a completed EPP Form that indicates the reason for the purchase of the gift card, the name of the individual who received it, the reason they received it, the amount that they received, and have the Vice President of the Department's approval.
+Gift cards purchased by all other departments must only be for special occasions and special circumstances and are required to submit a completed EPP Form that indicates the reason for the purchase of the gift card, the name of the individual who received it, the reason they received it, the amount that they received it, the amount that of the purchase of the gift card.